 There are a lot of lovely hotels in and around Ronda.
 I’m sure you’re well aware of the massive hotel websites that will provide booking facilities for most of them.
 Rather than blind you with many options I’d just like to mention a handful of places that I’ve discovered myself and highly recommend.
 Hope you find one of them to your liking.

-The Parador of Ronda is the place to stay in Ronda.
-It is located in the centre of the city next to the Puente Nuevo with spectacular views of the Tagus, Ronda’s famous 120 metres deep gorge.
+Located in the centre of the city next to the Puente Nuevo, the Parador offers spectacular views of the Tagus, Ronda’s famous 120 metres deep gorge.
 The hotel has a swimming pool and cheerful bedrooms with beautiful views and comfortable split-level suites with terraces.
 The restaurant of the Parador is recognised as one of the best in Ronda.

 Address: Virgen de la Paz nº 26